immmdreza/PaymentBot/README.md

 4. Setup webhook for your telegram bot to UpdateController

+5. Also you can edit view of home and verify pages in Views Folder

-5. It's probably ready for publish.
+6. It's probably ready for publish.